Astros vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 57.1% of the games this season when they were the moneyline favorite (20-15).
+- The Astros have compiled a 21-15 record in games they were favored on the moneyline (winning 58.3% of those games).

-- Houston has played in 50 games with a set over/under, and have combined with its opponents to go over the total 23 times (23-26-1).
+- Houston has played in 51 games with an over/under set, and have combined with its opponents to go over the total 24 times (24-26-1).

-- The Astros have covered just 25% of their games this season, going 1-3-0 ATS.
+- The Astros have a 2-3-0 record against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.